justinethier/cyclone/docs/api/cyclone/concurrent.md

 ## Shared Queues

 A shared queue contains a circular buffer of objects intended to be shared among many threads.
-All operations are locked and thread-safe, and the queue will ensure any objects added are made into shared objects for use by other threads.
+All operations are locked and thread-safe, and the queue will ensure any objects may be shared for use by other threads.

 Removal from a queue is a blocking operation, so threads can easily wait for new data to arrive.